MliliGenes/scheduleRework/README.md

 ## Prerequisites
 - Apache: Ensure that the Apache web server is installed on your system.
 If not, you can use XAMPP.
-- put the following repo in the htdocs folder in case of using XAMPP
+- put the following repo in the htdocs folder in case you using XAMPP